techniq/layerchart/docs/src/content/guides/facets.md

 Faceting partitions the data into a grid of panels, one per distinct value, and draws the same chart in each.
 The **position scales stay shared across every panel**, which is what makes them comparable — the point of small multiples over a row of separate charts.

+Reach for faceting when the panels measure **the same thing** split by a category, so shared scales make them comparable.
+When the plots measure _different_ things that happen to share an axis — requests, latency, and errors over the same dates — use [`ChartGroup`](/docs/guides/chart-group#group-or-facets) instead, which syncs interaction between charts that keep their own data and scales.
+A faceted chart can be a member of a group, so the two compose.

 ## Quick start

 Set `fx` to split the data into a column per value: